vickyyu90/RFlow/README.md

 # Property-aware Transport for Protein Optimization

-This repository is the implementation of RankFlow.
-## Description

 We propose a conditional flow-matching framework for protein fitness prediction that learns a property-aware landscape on top of pretrained PLMs.
 By introducing an energy function tied to assay-specific fitness and a rank-consistent objective, it shapes the flow so that mutants are ordered coherently by their functional properties.
 In addition, the property-aware steering gate focuses learning on relevant positions, improving performance on diverse protein engineering tasks.
 Across ProteinGym and additional protein engineering benchmarks, RankFlow consistently matches or surpasses state-of-the-art supervised methods under the same training protocols, using far fewer trainable parameters than full PLM fine-tuning and offering a robust, transferable approach to protein fitness prediction.

 ## Requirements